Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: It offers unique color thanks to its use of Quantum Dot Technology and can also be navigated through voice control.

 The TV’s contrast ratio of 5,560:1 allows it to deliver deep dark blacks and bright whites, and since it also has decent reflection handling, it is ideal for viewing in brightly lit areas.
-The TV also has excellent color accuracy after calibration and supports VESA mounting for enhanced visibility in a conference room setting.
+After calibration, the TV also has excellent color accuracy and supports VESA mounting for enhanced visibility in a conference room setting.
 It also has a high refresh rate to avoid any screen stuttering.

 Award: BEST FOR PICTURE QUALITY